Daniel Marc Chourrout

 Based on the new evolutive scenarios emerging from our genomic studies, we now put moreemphasis on how larvaceans may have been simplified from anatomically more complex chordate ancestors.
 This type of studies became possible after the establishment of tools allowing to manipulate its development (RNAi and CRISPR).
 We are interested in transcription factors and their targets, Hox genes (Seo et al.,2004), as well as multiple genes which govern the synthesis of the Oikopleura house, an extraordinary innovation of larvaceans used for filter feeding.

-- 2007.
-Development of the caudal nerve cord, motoneurons, and muscle innervation in the appendicularian urochordate Oikopleura dioica.
+- 2005.
+Development of putative GABAergic neurons in the appendicularian urochordate Oikopleura dioica.
 Journal of Comparative Neurology.
-224-243.
+12-28.

 - 2003.
 Analysis of cell-specificity and variegation of transgene expression driven by salmon prolactin promoter in stable lines of transgenic rainbow trout.
 Transgenic research.
 213-227.